Track My Order

 added to your

-Description: These are the same RGB LEDs that are used for the WS2801 breakout board.
+Description: These are the same RGB LEDs that were used for the old WS2801 breakout board.
 They’re great when you need a lot of color from not a lot of board space.

 Added to your cart!

 This large 8x32 pixel WS2812B flexible LED matrix is a great way to add an impressive amount of color while still being able …

 The WS2812 is an RGB LED with a WS2811 control IC built right into the LED.
 This really blew our minds to see the control IC …

 This is a breakout board for the WS2812B RGB LED.
 The WS2812B is actually an RGB LED with a WS2811 built right into the LED! …

 BlinkM is a “Smart LED”, a networkable and programmable full-color RGB LED for hobbyists, industrial designers, prototype…

 Do not look into the light.
 You know you want to, but boy will you be sorry.
 1W per channel, RGB High Power LEDs in one alumi…